dean-mccarthy/Mock-Unix-Shell/README.rst

 Mock Unix Shell
 ===================

 This was a simple Unix shell created for a 2nd year computer engineering course at UBC.
-My implementation completed includes functionality from tasks 1-4, with minimal issues
+My implementation in this repository includes functionality from tasks 1-4, with minimal issues

 Summary